Rayan-q/Business-Card/README.md

-# Business-Card
+# Business-Card-d
-This is a business card for desktop and mobile using HTML &amp; CSS.
+This is a business card for desktop using HTML &amp; CSS.